Matgenix/jobflow-remote/doc/source/user/backup.rst

 MongoDB tools: ``mongodump`` and ``mongorestore``.
 For this to work the `MongoDB database tools <https://www.mongodb.com/docs/database-tools>`_  need to be installed.
-The connection details provided in the project configuration will be used to executed the commands.
+The connection details provided in the project configuration will be used to execute the commands.
 This is the preferred option, since it is faster and also dumps and restores all the metadata of the collections.
 However, not all the connection options defined in the ``queue`` Store may be supported or it may be not possible to install the tools.
 For this reason a second option, based on a pure python implementation